Yandex Cloud

 e: f

-# * Session metadata contains the "a" key with the "b" value.
+# * Session metadata contains the `a` key with the `b` value.

-transform_metric_label filter
+transform_metric_label filtertransform_metric_label filter

-The filter helps add new labels to metrics, as well as delete and replace existing labels.
-A label value can be a string literal or a text expression with other labels.
-You can use the match
+This filter allows you to add new labels to metrics as well as to delete and replace the existing ones.
+A label value can be represented by a fixed string or a text expression that uses other labels.
+You can use the match expression to limit the collection of metrics the transformation applies to.

 Parameter descriptions: